Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

 In recent years, technology companies have explored various forms of user participation to address the alignment problem---ensuring that AI systems behave in ways that align with human values \cite{Russell2019-bu}.
 Two fundamental questions pertinent to the alignment problem are: what values should AI systems align with, and who should decide those values? \cite{Gabriel2020-zl} One approach to addressing both questions is bottom-up---eliciting preferences from a broadly defined public and inferring from those preferences the values to align with \cite{Gabriel2020-zl}.

 Interest in participatory approaches for aligning LLMs is part of a broader participatory turn in AI research, design, and development \cite{Delgado2023-tm}.
-Participatory Al projects involve end users and those impacted by AI systems in the design and development of those systems \cite{Cooper2024-wt}, drawing on long-standing traditions in other fields, such as participatory design \cite{Muller1993-ox,Sundblad2011-wc} and participatory planning \cite{Arnstein1969-ku,Kelty2020-tt}.
-The turn to participation in AI research, design and development has included papers, panels and workshops on participatory machine learning (ML) at prominent computer science conferences \cite{Kulynych2020-cp,Zytko2022-wo} and calls for public participation in AI in recent policy frameworks \cite{Farthing2021-iv,US_Office_of_Science_and_Technology_Policy2022-pl,Tabassi2023-dt}.
+Participatory AI projects involve end users and those impacted by AI systems in the design and development of those systems \cite{Cooper2024-wt}, drawing on long-standing traditions in other fields, such as participatory design \cite{Muller1993-ox,Sundblad2011-wc} and participatory planning \cite{Arnstein1969-ku,Kelty2020-tt}.
+Participatory AI projects now feature in articles, panels and workshops at prominent computer science conferences \cite{Kulynych2020-cp,Zytko2022-wo} and in recent policy frameworks \cite{Farthing2021-iv,US_Office_of_Science_and_Technology_Policy2022-pl,Tabassi2023-dt}.

+\looseness-1 The participatory turn is one response to calls for moves away from formal models of fairness \cite{Green2022Escaping} toward situated collaborations with communities affected by AI systems \cite{Sloane2022Make}.
+These calls reflect a growing recognition that algorithmic fairness is not merely a technical problem amenable to formal solutions, but a socio-political challenge requiring attention to structural inequities \cite{Hoffmann2019Where,Wong2020-fc}.
+Indeed, technical approaches alone may obscure or reinforce structural inequities, leading some to advocate for alternatives to algorithmic fairness such as ``algorithmic reparation'' \cite{Davis2021Algorithmic}.

 Participatory approaches promise more ``democratic'' AI systems \cite{Kulynych2020-cp} and more ``pluralistic'' alignment \cite{Kirk2024-dn}.
 However, there is a broad spectrum of participatory practices in AI design, from informing or consulting participants to equitable partnerships with participants \cite{Birhane2022-fk,Corbett2023-de,Delgado2023-tm}.
-This spectrum of participatory practices also existed in participatory design, participatory planning, and other antecedent fields.
 For the development of large-scale AI systems, participation has often taken passive and involuntary forms through the representation of groups of individuals in datasets used to train models \cite{Denton2020-ry,Sloane2022-vh}.
-While feedback features in interfaces to LLMs provide a more active and voluntary form of user participation, their emergence as the primary mode for the public to influence development processes has raised questions about the conceptual leap from structured preference elicitation to genuine participatory engagement \cite{Feffer2023-jx}.
+While feedback features in interfaces to LLMs provide a more active and voluntary form of user participation, their emergence as the primary mode for publics to influence development processes has raised a question about the conceptual leap from structured preference elicitation to genuine participatory engagement \cite{Feffer2023-jx}.